AThompson04/credit-card-fraud-detection/README.md

 - The final predictions, the F1 Score, accuracy, ROC AUC Score, ROC Curve and Confusion Matrix were calculated using the predictions from the test dataset and the optimal threshold that was calculated using the validation dataset.

 ### 3. Neural Networks:
-- Sequential Neural Networks were trained for both the original and the balanced datasets using *tf_keras*.
+- Sequential Neural Networks were trained for the original and the resampled datasets using *tf_keras*.
 - The models were designed for binary classification and consist of an input layer of 30 nodes, a hidden layer with 15 nodes, and an output layer with a single node.
 The input layer and the hidden layers used the Rectified Linear Unit (ReLU) activation function, followed by Dropout of 0.2 to prevent overfitting by randomly deactivating 20% of the nodes per layer during training.
 The Sigmoid activation was used on the output later to produce an output probability between 0 and 1.
-- The model trained on the resampled dataset using SMOTE oversampling had two hidden layers with 15 nodes each.
+- The model trained on the SMOTE resampled dataset had two hidden layers with 15 nodes each.
 The hidden layers used the Rectified Linear Unit (ReLU) activation function, followed by Dropout of 0.2.
 Everything else remained the same as the previous point.
 - The models were trained using the binary cross-entropy loss function and optimised using the Adam optimiser.
 - To monitor generalisation, validation data was used to track performance.
 EarlyStopping was used to stop training if the validation loss did not improve for 25 consecutive epochs to avoid overfitting and unnecessary computation.
 - The optimal threshold for prediction for each model was calculated by:
   - Calculating the prediction probabilities for the validation dataset.
   - Calculating the F1 Score for different thresholds.
-  - The optimal threshold was determined by finding the threshold with the maximum F1 Score.
+  - The optimal threshold was determined by finding the threshold with the highest F1 Score.
 - The final predictions, the F1 Score, and the Confusion Matrix were calculated using the predictions from the test dataset and the optimal threshold that was calculated using the validation dataset.

 ## Model Selection
-In general the Decision Trees preformed the best out of all the classification methods for this set of data.

-In general the Decision Tress models performed the best overall, with the highest F1 Scores and ROC AUC Scores.
+In general the Decision Tree models performed the best overall, with the highest F1 Scores and ROC AUC Scores.
 Although the Logistic Regression models also performed well, the Decision Trees performed better on the original and resampled datasets.
 The neural networks performed significantly worse than the other classification methods, with low F1 scores and poor accuracy.
 Various combinations of hidden layers and nodes were tested for each Neural Network, both with and without normalisation.
 However, due to time constraints and the superior performance of other methods, further tuning of the Neural Networks was discontinued.

 See the table below for a summary of how each Decision Tree performed.